-How Did JLo & ARod First Meet?
+How Did J.Lo & A-Rod First Meet?
 Here’s The Touching Story Behind Their Romance

 ????Dream team???????? . .
 When your workout partner kicks your a$$ ????????♂️ . .
 Want to try it out?
 Check out our workout below ???????? . .
 1️⃣SEATED DUMBELL CURLS 2️⃣ARNOLD PRESS JEN 10×35, 15×21, 20×14 AR 25×35, 35×21, 40×7 3️⃣LEG LIFTS- 10/35/21 4️⃣INCLINE SIT UPS W/ 25 LBS- 35/21/14 5️⃣TRICEP EX INCLE BENCH- 35/21/14 6️⃣SIDE LAT- 35/21/14 7️⃣REAR CABLE LAT- 35/21/14 8️⃣STIFF ARM PULL DOWNS 9️⃣TRICEP PUSH DOWN- 35/21/14 1️⃣0️⃣SEATED CABLE PULL DOWNS- 35/21/14 1️⃣1️⃣BENCH DIPS- 3×21

-Their strong compatibility eventually helped them create an amazing family — one that truly appears to be loving and close, judging by an adorable photo posted by ARod to Instagram last November.
-In the beautiful black-and-white snapshot, the pair is pictured together with their four children — JLo’s twins, Max and Emme, and ARod’s two daughters, 14-year-old Natasha and 10-year-old Ella.
+Their strong compatibility eventually helped them create an amazing family — one that truly appears to be loving and close, judging by an adorable photo posted by A-Rod to Instagram last November.
+In the beautiful black-and-white snapshot, the pair is pictured together with their four children — J.Lo’s twins, Max and Emme, and A-Rod’s two daughters, 14-year-old Natasha and 10-year-old Ella.

-The athlete’s daughters were born from his previous marriage to Cynthia Scurtis — whom he divorced in 2008, after being together for five years.
-Meanwhile, JLo has been married three times and engaged one other time, as covered by The Inquisitr earlier today.
+The athlete’s daughters were born from his previous marriage to Cynthia Scurtis, whom he divorced in 2008, after being together for five years.
+Meanwhile, J.Lo has been married three times and engaged one other time, as covered by The Inquisitr.

-On their 2-year anniversary, which they celebrated on February 4, the “Waiting for Tonight” singer penned a heartfelt message to Rodriguez, in which she described their evolving romance as “two years of fun and adventures.”
+On their two-year anniversary, which they celebrated on February 4, the “Waiting for Tonight” singer penned a heartfelt message to Rodriguez, in which she described their evolving romance as “two years of fun and adventures.”

 View this post on Instagram